 Weird Things The Camera Does

-My X100T review was almost made famous for my weird thing the camera does section, so I thought I would also add this to my X-Pro 2 review since I’m already noticing a lot of weird things this camera does.
+My X100T review was almost famous for its weird things the camera does section, so I thought I would also add this to my X-Pro 2 review since I’m already noticing a lot of weird things this camera does.

-AE-L and Photometry Not Working: When the camera is set to AF-S of AF-C and any of the Smile / Face Detection settings are turned on, AE-L does not work and the photometry buttons do not work.
+AE-L and Photometry Not Working: When the camera is set to AF-S of AF-C and any Smile / Face Detection settings are turned on, AE-L does not work, and the photometry buttons do not work.
 Photometry settings are disabled.
-However they resume working when the camera is in manual focus mode.
+However, they resume working when the camera is in manual focus mode.

-I’m assuming that the camera wants to set the exposure and focus to any face it finds.
-However, if you leave smile / face detection turned on and go shoot scenes without people, then your AE-L and Photometry settings are still disabled.
+I assume the camera wants to set the exposure and focus to any face it finds.
+However, if you turn on smile/face detection and shoot scenes without people, then your AE-L and Photometry settings are still disabled.
 I don’t like it like this.
-You should always have control of your Photometry and AE-L and smile/face detection should only take priority and override when there is a face in the scene.
+You should always have control of your photometry and AE-L, and smile/face detection should only take priority and be overridden when there is a face in the scene.

-AF-L Not Working: AF-L like AE-L also does not work when smile and face detection is on.
-This should override since you are having to manually push the button to gain the effect.
+AF-L Not Working: AF-L, like AE-L, also does not work when smile and face detection are on.
+This should be overridden since you have to manually push the button to gain the effect.

-OVF Overlay Too Bright With Manual Lenses: I’m finding that when I’m using manual lenses the pale rectangle that’s usually almost completely transparent is too bright making it difficult to see in dark situations.
-This is using Leica Mount lenses with the official Fujifilm Leica M to X-Mount adapter.
+OVF Overlay Too Bright With Manual Lenses: When I use manual lenses, the pale rectangle that’s usually almost completely transparent is too bright, making it difficult to see in dark situations.
+This uses Leica Mount lenses with the official Fujifilm Leica M to X-Mount adapter.

-I think there maybe should be an OVF brightness settings in the controls so we can turn it almost all the way down to save power or to make night shooting easier.
+I think there should be an OVF brightness setting in the controls so we can turn it down to save power or make night shooting easier.

-Instant AF setting AF-C or AF-S: This option only is relevant when the camera is in manual focus mode.
-When in AF-S or AF-C, the Instant AF button or AF-L always works as AF-S or AF-C respective to what mode you’re in.
-This kind of doesn’t make sense to me since it’s now causing the button to mirror the shutter button and this is redundant.
-It would be better if you could set Instant AF mode and it always worked with how you set it.
+Instant AF setting AF-C or AF-S: This option is only relevant when the camera is in manual focus mode.
+When in AF-S or AF-C, the Instant AF button or AF-L always works as AF-S or AF-C, depending on your mode.
+This doesn’t make sense to me since it’s now causing the button to mirror the shutter button, which is redundant.
+Please set Instant AF mode; it always works with how you set it.

-No Sound & Flash Off Mode: It was originally called Silent Mode, then they changed it to Sound & Flash Off, which was weird because when you turned the Sound & Flash Off Setting On, it actually mean the sound and flash would be off.
-They should have just called it Sound & Flash, and you could toggle on or off to eliminate the confusion.
-Not sure why Fujifilm is having such a hard time with this terminology and maybe this is why they got rid of it on the X-Pro 2.
-Just call it stealth mode, incognito mode, sneaky mode, creeper mode, stalker mode . . . ok maybe I shouldn’t name it.
+No Sound & Flash Off Mode: It was originally called Silent Mode, then they changed it to Sound & Flash Off, which was weird because when you turned the Sound & Flash Off Setting On, it meant the sound and flash would be off.
+They should have called it Sound & Flash, and you could toggle on or off to eliminate the confusion.
+I’m not sure why Fujifilm is having such a hard time with this terminology, and maybe this is why they got rid of it on the X-Pro 2.
+Just call it stealth mode, incognito mode, sneaky mode, creeper mode, stalker mode . . . ok, maybe I shouldn’t name it.
 But you get the point.
 At any rate, it was useful on the XT1 and X100T.

-Correct AF Frame Does Not Work With Manual Lenses: I’m not sure if it would ever be possible to fix this since the manual lenses don’t send any sort of electrical signal telling the camera what focal distance its set to, but it would be really cool if this could work.
-As I mentioned earlier, it really only doesn’t work when the subject is close to the camera, so if you’re street shooting, you’ll be fine most of the time.
-This setting should probably just be grayed out when a manual lens is put onto the camera to eliminate any confusion.
+Correct AF Frame Does Not Work With Manual Lenses: I’m not sure if it would ever be possible to fix this since the manual lenses don’t send any electrical signal telling the camera what focal distance it’s set to, but it would be cool if this could work.
+As I mentioned, it only doesn’t work when the subject is close to the camera, so if you’re street shooting, you’ll be fine most of the time.
+This setting should probably be grayed out when a manual lens is put onto the camera to eliminate confusion.

 Fujifilm X-Pro 2 Review & Sample Images

-Sample images taken with the Fujifilm X-Pro 2 using Lightroom to process.
-Some images are straight out of cam (SOOC).
-I haven’t done too much with Iridient Developer yet, but so far the images insanely sharp.
+Sample images were taken with the Fujifilm X-Pro 2 and processed in Lightroom.
+Some images are straight out of the cam (SOOC).
+I haven’t done too much with Iridient Developer yet, but so far, the images are insanely sharp.